 Nikiforos Fouliras: Pontic Lyra, Angeio, Kaval, Floyera (Pontic Askoulos)

 Nikiforos Fouliras was born in 1991 in Mesopotamia, Kastoria.
 He is a fourth generation refugee Pontian Greek.
 He is also half Macedonian Greek.
 His Pontian origins are from the villages of Tsimera and Sisia of Argyroupoli and the villages of Karlouk and Argali of Trebizond.
 He has been dancing Pontian Greek dances since he was 6 years old and has been playing Pontian lyra since he was 15.
 Over the years he has studied various traditional musical instruments of Pontus such as tulum, shiliavlin-flogera, zurna, kemane, violin and instruments from other regions of Hellenism.

 Stavros Karypidis: Pontic Lyra, singing

 Stavros Karypidis was born in 1998 and lives in Skydra, Pella.
 He is a fourth-generation Pontian Greek originally from the region of Kars and Nikopolis.
 At the age of eighteen he began to play lyra and davul.
 Decisive in his musical development were the recordings of Nikos Papavramidis, a well-known lyra player, who was born in the historic Pontus.
 After that, he systematically and exclusively studied the sounds of the first refugee generation of Pontian musicians.

-The songs are sung in Greek with translation of the lyrics on the screen.
-Free admission.
+The songs are sung in the original Pontian dialect with Greek and English translation of the lyrics on the screen.